vLeov/php-chess/docs/variant-classical-fen-str-to-board.md

-`Chess\FEN\StrToBoard` allows to create a `Chess\Variant\Classical\Board` object from a FEN string as shown in the following example.
+`Chess\Variant\Classical\FEN\StrToBoard` allows to create a `Chess\Variant\Classical\Board` object from a FEN string as shown in the following example.
 For further information please check out the tests in [tests/unit/FEN/StrToBoardTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/FEN/StrToBoardTest.php).

 ---